 Affiliation: University of Michigan

 Lisa Nevett is Professor of Classical Archaeology and Director of the Interdepartmental Program in Classical Art and Archaeology with the University of Michigan.
 She holds her degrees from the University of Cambridge, and her research interests include the archaeology of the Greek world during the first millennium BCE, the Roman world c.
 1st century BCE to 4th century CE, material culture as a source for social history, household archaeology, the built environment, and gender archaeology.
 She is Co-Director of the Olynthos Project, and her most recent publications include An Age of Experiment: Classical Archaeology Transformed (1976-2014) (ed. with J. Whitley, 2018, Cambridge, MacDonald Institute of Archaeology Monograph Series).
-Professor Nevett is a 2019/2020 AIA Joukowsky Lecturer.
+Professor Nevett was a 2019/2020 AIA Joukowsky Lecturer.

 March 23, 2020 @ 5:00 pm